Stillat/social-media-image-kit/README.md

 This command will publish the required public assets as well as a handful of configuration files.

-If you intend to use the provided Browershot, you will also need to ensure that Puppeteer is installed and configured on your system.
+If you intend to use the provided Browsershot, you will also need to ensure that Puppeteer is installed and configured on your system.
 For more information on how to do this, please consult the Browsershot documentation at https://spatie.be/docs/browsershot/v2/requirements

 The following documentation will include screenshots taken from a new [Multisimplicity](https://statamic.com/starter-kits/statamic/multisimplicity) starter kit installation.
 Its a pretty neat starter kit - you should check it out!